FG-s-Modlists/FGs-Modlists-Site/content/en/articles/zero-to-featured.md

 Once you've done that, give Wabbajack some time to update (anywhere from 10 minutes to an hour) and then your modlist will appear on the Wabbajack UI!

 #### Nexus
 You can also upload your installer to Nexus, if you so choose.
 Just follow the normal process for creating a new mod and upload the installer file to it.
 Nexus is a good alternative as there is more traffic to Nexus itself, as well as allowing you to show off screenshots, describe the list, and respond to users all in one convenient place.
+Note, if you do upload your list to Nexus, it is against Wabbajack's terms of service to opt the list in to Nexus's Donation Points program.

 #### Filehosting
 While not ideal, you can technically just put your installer on any filehosting site and give people the link to the file.
 They'll be able to download and run the installer themselves through Wabbajack.